SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_SSR.md

 # Sky UK SSR

-This driver can be used to obtain a list of "services" (e.g. TV shows, movies, etc.), each with its own information about duration, genre, name and subtitle.
+This connector can be used to obtain a list of "services" (e.g. TV shows, movies, etc.), each with its own information about duration, genre, name and subtitle.

 ## About